 And design is pretty much the main thing that distinguishes the watches from the rest of the Fossil range.
 These are devices for the customer who wants technological innovation, social connectivity and great style.

 Sofie features a thin, lightweight case body with a pavé bezel and a full round 1.19 inch touchscreen display.
 It sports a 42mm casing and is being offered in eight different plating-and-bracelet combinations, with seven quick-release interchangeable strap options.
 You can also tweak the watch face to suit your style.
 The accompanying smartphone app will even let you use a photo straight from Instagram as your watch face.

 Combining luxury and sporty good looks, the Grayson is the larger of the two with a 47mm case-size and 1.39-inch touchscreen display.
 It has a new high-definition display face and rotating crown for quick scrolling through apps, watch faces and more.
 Grayson also sports a larger 24mm strap versus the 18mm on Sophie.

 Don’t look for a heart rate monitor or sophisticated fitness tracking functions.
 You won’t find them.
 With a built-in accelerometer and gyroscope, these watches will keep tabs on steps, distance, calories and sleep.
 After all, this is more about wearing a stylish timepiece and staying informed via smartphone notifications that anything else.

 Unfortunately, battery life is not that great.
 On a full charge, the watches should keep going for around 24 hours.
 It takes 2 hours to charge them fully.

-Both smartwatches are available starting today for $350 on the Michael Kors website.
-Availability on Amazon should follow soon.
+Both smartwatches are available starting today on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!